Seeed-Studio/OPL_Kicad_Library/README.md

 ![](./images/1.png)

-2. Find the "Gorve Vision AI V2 Library" and open the project:
+2. Find the "Grove Vision AI V2 Library" and open the project:

 ![](./images/2.png)